pchemguy/spec-kit/templates/prespec-analysis.md

 User story cohesion MUST be evaluated across candidate user stories:

 - candidate user stories that are narrowly scoped and represent sequential refinements of the same capability; or
-- candidate user stories that are tightly coupled, strongly parallel, or would require substantially similar implementation and validation workflows
+- candidate user stories that are tightly coupled, strongly parallel, or would require substantially similar
+    - implementation and validation workflows; and
+    - execution structure and state interaction patterns.

 SHOULD be combined into a single user story when separate treatment would not meaningfully improve clarity, validation, or delivery confidence.

+For each candidate user story, you MUST verify:

+- what explicit user action initiates this story;
+- what successful outcome the user is trying to achieve;
+- whether the story still makes sense if all other stories are removed.

+If no clear user action exists, or the story only defines failure modes or constraints, it MUST be rejected or absorbed into SSS.

+Classify each candidate as one of:

+- Interaction-driven behavior → valid user story;
+- Cross-cutting constraint → SSS;
+- Internal mechanism → invalid (must be merged or removed).

+Only the first category is allowed as user stories.

 Reject or refine any user story that violates these constraints.